znsio/specmatic-documentation/documentation/authoring_contracts.md

 \
 ![](/images/qontract-reverse-proxy.svg)

 If your remote service runs over HTTPS, use Inbound Proxy Mode.
-Qontract acts as a transparent proxy between the client (Postman, your application, etc) and the API.
+Specmatic acts as a transparent proxy between the client (Postman, your application, etc) and the API.

 Let's use the same freely provided (again many thanks to its maintainer) test employee API that we used above.